usri/azure-terraform-SingleKafkaNode/README.md

 WantedBy=multi-user.target
 ```

-We need to reload *systemd* to get it read the new unit files:
+We need to reload *systemd* to get it read the new init files:

 ```ssh
 sudo systemctl daemon-reload